 This course introduces modern methods for constructing and evaluating statistical models and their implementation using popular computing software, such as R or Python.
 It will cover both the underlying principles of each modelling approach and the model estimation procedures.
-Topics from: (i) Linear regression models; (ii) Generalised linear models; (iii) Mixed models; (iv) Kernel and local polynomial regression; (v) Generalised additive models; (vi) Hidden Markov models and Bayesian networks.
+Topics from: (i) Linear regression models; (ii) Generalised linear models; (iii) Model selection and regularisation; (iv) Kernel and local polynomial regression; selection of smoothing parameters; (v) Generalised additive models; (vi) Hidden Markov models and Bayesian networks.